superpermutators/superperm/DistributedChaffinMethod/README.md

 STOP_ALL.txt

-then any instance of the program using that directory will treat that as a signal to shut down.
+then *any* instance of the program using that directory will treat that as a signal to shut down.
+Note that a task might take more than an hour to complete, so the signal from a STOP file might not come into effect for some time.

+You can also tell the program to **give up on its current task**, by placing a file in its working directory with the name:

+QUIT_NNNNNNNNNN.txt

+or:

+QUIT_ALL.txt

+When it sees one of these QUIT files, the program will tell the server to reassign its task to another client, and then quit.
+This should happen in less than a minute.

-If you are running under MacOS/Linux, you can:
+If you are running under MacOS/Linux, you can also:
-* Type CTRL-C once to tell the program to quit when it has finished with the current task;
+* Type CTRL-C once to tell the program to quit **after it has finished with the current task**.
-* Type CTRL-C between three and six times, to tell the program to *relinquish* the current task (tell the server it has abandoned it) and quit.
+* Type CTRL-C between three and six times, to tell the program to **give up on the current task and quit**.
 * If the program is unable to make contact with the server at all, hitting CTRL-C repeatedly will eventually force it to quit.

-Under Windows, CTRL-C will kill the program immediately, so we would prefer that you shut it down by creating a STOP file.
+Under Windows, CTRL-C will kill the program immediately, so we would prefer that you shut it down by creating a STOP or QUIT file.
 Any text editor can be used to create a file with the required name, and it doesn't matter what text the file contains.
-Just remember to delete the STOP file if you want to start running the program again (e.g. after an upgrade).
+Just remember to delete the STOP/QUIT file if you want to start running the program again (e.g. after an upgrade).

 ## Team name